jenkins-infra/jenkins-codeql/jenkins/java/ql/src/CredentialsEnumeration.md

 ## Why is this a problem?

 Knowledge of credentials IDs in Jenkins can help attackers retrieve credentials.
-While it's unavoidable to hide them entirely, lists should be returned only to authorized users.
+While it's impossible to hide them entirely, lists should be returned only to authorized users.

 ## Next Steps